shon-li/shon-li/README.md

 # 👋 Nice to see you!

 My name is Shon Li.
-I am a third-year electrical and electronic engineering student at The Univerisity of Auckland.
+I am an engineering student at The Univerisity of Auckland.
 I like writing code and making nice things.
 My email is `hi@shon.li`.

 Here are my two repositories.